ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-widget.md

 It is always `true` except when the selection is in one place &mdash; in other simple box's title.
 You can also observe that executing the command when the selection is in that place takes no effect.

 Let's change one more thing before we will move forward &mdash; let's disallow `simpleBox` inside `simpleBoxDescription` too.
-This can be done by {@link TODO defining a custom child check}:
+This can be done by {@link module:engine/model/schema~Schema#addChildCheck defining a custom child check}:

 ```js
 // simplebox/simpleboxediting.js